 Some people receive vitamin B12 for amyotrophic lateral sclerosis (Lou Gehrig’s disease), multiple sclerosis, preventing the eye disease age-related macular degeneration (AMD), Lyme disease and gum disease.
 It is also used for ringing in the ears, bleeding, liverand kidney disease, and for protection against the poisons and allergens in tobacco smoke.

 As a dermatological treatment for psoriasis and eczema, vitamin B12 is applied to skin either alone or in combination with avocado oil.
 Vitamin B12 is frequently used in combination with other B vitamins in vitamin B-complex products.

 Some weight-loss clinics offer vitamin B12 injections.
 Proponents of the injections say the shots provide more energy and boost metabolism, helping to shed unwanted pounds.
 But unless there is a vitamin B12 deficiency, such injections are not likely to offer any energy boost.

-Getting large amounts of vitamin B12 through injections isn't likely to harm your health.
-But vitamin B12 can interfere with the effectiveness of some medications or stents, so if you receive vitamin B12 injections, be sure to let your doctor know.
+Getting large amounts of vitamin B12 through injections isn’t likely to harm your health.
+Arguably, it is no better than sublingual tablets or drops.
+Vitamin B12 can interfere with the effectiveness of some medications or stents, so if you receive vitamin B12 injections, be sure to let your doctor know.